Careers360 Logo

 UPSC CMS Exam Centres 2026

 The commission mentioned the UPSC CMS 2026 exam centres in the official notification.
 UPSC conducts the CMS exam across various exam centres in India.
-While filling the application form, candidates will have to select the exam centres.
+While filling the application form, candidates have to select the exam centres.
 UPSC will allot the exam centres on a first-apply-first-allot basis.
 It is advised to all candidates to fill the application form as early as possible to get their desired exam centre.
 Candidates can check the table below to know the previous year’s exam centres of the UPSC CMS exam.

 UPSC CMS 2026 exam centres